-In civil-law jurisdictions (such as Haiti) wills are prepared under the supervision of a notary acting in a quasi-judicial capacity that has no counterpart in common-law jurisdictions (such as Florida).
+In civil-law jurisdictions (like Haiti) wills are prepared under the supervision of a notary acting in a quasi-judicial capacity that has no counterpart in common-law jurisdictions (like Florida).
 We refer to these creatures of civil law as “notarial wills.”

 Florida’s Probate Code refers to notarial wills, but doesn’t define them.
 For a good working definition you’ll want to turn to Comparative Succession Law, Testamentary Formalities (at pg.
 449), which describes the four stages commonly involved in their creation as follows:

 First, the testator makes an oral declaration of the will to the notary and two witnesses.
 Second, the notary (or an assistant) reduces the will to written form.
 Third, after being read aloud by the notary, the will is signed by testator, notary, and witnesses, with the notary adding information about the execution, including, usually, its date and place and the names of witnesses.
 Finally, the will is retained by the notary and, in some countries, registered in a central register.